Explore Fairbanks’ Gold Mining History at Our Outdoor Museum

 Many people still make their living mining for gold in Fairbanks and the surrounding areas.
 It is an expensive and arduous way to make a profit, especially in Fairbanks where the summer is so short and miners have a small window to find gold.
 Mining involves high-stress, high-risk and the possibility of high-reward.

 Fort Knox is an open pit hard rock gold mine that is located in the Fairbanks district.
 In 2011, they surpassed the 6 million ounce mark for gold recovery, making them the largest producer of gold in Alaska history.
-At $1200/troy ounce, that translates to $7.2 billion.
+They are still mining today with no end in sight.
 Fort Knox is located 30 minutes north of Gold Daughters.
+Pedro Creek, where gold was discovered in 1902 and where Gold Daughters sources some of its paydirt, is located about halfway between our location and Fort Knox.

 Leonhard Seppala was an instrumental employee for the Fairbanks Exploration Company during the dredging operations.
 His claim to fame (and hero status) occurred in 1925.